dan-ilc/phonebot/README.md

 Ok now need a bit better error handling for the 400 validations

 trying to make more stylish, adding bootstrap.
 Not sure how to add to package list, a `sudo npm install bootstrap` sorta worked.

+ok so the answer is to cd into the dir and run `sudo npm install` to update the package list

+tested with the full end to end.
+Now to deploy to cloud run.